wp-plugins/nextgen-facebook/readme.txt

 == Debugging and Problem Solving ==

-NGFB Open Graph+ followed the latest recommended WordPress coding practices, but on occasion, it may break other themes and/or plugins that do not.
+NGFB Open Graph+ follows the latest recommended WordPress coding practices, but on occasion, it may break *other* themes and/or plugins that do not.

 = WordPress Content Filters =